seungryeol-lee/mtDNA-coverage-data/README.md

 # Data Information
-This repository includes two dataset:
+This repository includes two datasets:
 1. Original_coverage.csv: Coverage for mtDNA at varying positions and base lengths.
 2. OLS_regression.csv: Parameters from ordinary least squares regression on the mtDNA coverage.